Syntaf/slacklinegroups_legacy/README.md

 ## Structure

+*Note* see the code for specific function documentation, this section aims to provide a very high level overview.s

-The site can be broken down into 3 main components: user submitted content, administrative controls, and the map itself.
+slacklinegroups.com can be broken down into 3 main components: *user submitted content*, *administrative controls*, and the *map* itself.

-### User Submitted Content
+#### User Submitted Content

 _groups\_controller.rb_ implements the logic for allowing user groups to be submitted.
 This controller will use the `SubmittedGroup` record, which aggregates all possible fields a user could enter for the `Location`, `Info`, and `Group` tables used by the map.

 In _routes.rb_, we specify `:resources` for this controller, but hide the *show* and *index* from normals users.
 We only want users to be able to submit groups, so the index route redirects to the admin panel (where user submitted groups can be shown already) and the show route is never mentioned to normal users (it is used in the admin panel, but not specifically protected from users accessing if they manually enter a URL).

-### Administrative Panel
+#### Administrative Panel

 _admin\_controller.rb_ provides administrative tools for managing the site.
 Currently, an admin can do the following: